BMW steering switch unit and steering angle sensor may fail.

 - Rotate the iDrive knob to select the TPM menu.

 - Select YES.
-Status should change to Resetting TPM.
+The status should change to Resetting TPM.

 - After a short drive Status should change to TPM Active.